DawnLIU35/DawnLIU35.github.io/_pages/about.md

 Recent Research
 ======

+● 01/2023~present: Federated Novel Class Discovery.

-● 08/2022~present: Data Imbalance in Self-Supervised Federated Learning.
+● 08/2022~12/2022: Data Imbalance in Self-Supervised Federated Learning.

 ● 04/2022~09/2022: Tackling Continual Domain Shift with Simultaneous Domain Generalization and Adaptation.
 A paper is accepted by **ICLR 2023**.